brandonmichaelhunter/UMASAV/Day1/Intro.md

 ## Here are the rules of this course:
 - Respect for your fellow mates and me.
 What does that mean:
   - Do not interrupt other people trying to learn.
+  - Give everyone a chance to speak.
   - Raise your hand if you have a question and/or comment.
   - No fighting and no busting on each other.
-  - Give other people the chance to speak.
   - Do not waste my time.
-My time is just important as yours.
+My time is just as important as yours.
 - There are no dumb questions.
-Feel free to ask any question relating to this course.
-All I ask is that you think about your question first before you ask it.
+  - Feel free to ask any question relating to this course.
+  - All I ask is that you think about your question first before you ask it.
 - Be on time.
 If you're late, then its up to you to catch up.

 Any Questions?